joachim-tecklenburg/open-sleep-timer/README.md

 For planned Features there is a Roadmap on [Trello](https://trello.com/b/shS1Qphz/open-sleep-timer).

 ## Code
-It is written in Pascal on [Lazarus](http://www.lazarus-ide.org/) - the open Source Delphi Clone.
+It is written in FreePascal using [Lazarus](http://www.lazarus-ide.org/) - the open Source Delphi Clone.

+## Icon
+I took the icon from https://icons8.com/